tobias-wilfert/maritime-transport-dsl/OperationalAndTranslationalSemantics/README.md

 ### Goal
 Our goal was twofold:
-1- Build a rule-based transformation for executing the operational semantics of our Waterway Network modelling language in the visual modelling tool [AToMPM](https://atompm.github.io).
+1- Build a rule-based transformation for executing the operational semantics of our Maritime transport Domain Specific Language in the visual modelling tool [AToMPM](https://atompm.github.io).
 2- Implement translational semantics from our Language to Petri-Nets to allow for safety analysis.

 ### Outcome